satellite-image-deep-learning/techniques/README.md

 * [Embedding Projector in Wandb](https://docs.wandb.ai/ref/app/features/panels/weave/embedding-projector) -> allows users to plot multi-dimensional embeddings on a 2D plane using common dimension reduction algorithms like PCA, UMAP, and t-SNE
 * [flask-geocoding-webapp](https://github.com/mblackgeo/flask-geocoding-webapp) -> A quick example Flask application for geocoding and rendering a webmap using Folium/Leaflet
 * [PlotNeuralNet](https://github.com/HarisIqbal88/PlotNeuralNet) -> Latex code for making neural networks diagrams
+* [Damage Assessment Visualizer](https://github.com/microsoft/Nonprofits/tree/master/Damage%20Assessment%20Visualizer) -> leverages satellite imagery from a disaster region to visualize conditions of building and structures before and after a disaster

 ## Streamlit
 [Streamlit](https://streamlit.io/) is an awesome python framework for creating apps with python.
 Additionally they will host the apps free of charge.
 Here I list resources which are EO related.
 Note that a component is an addon which extends Streamlits basic functionality